-The Center offers an agenda of diverse services, at no cost, designed to serve the learning needs of students at all levels of achievement.
-It is the goal of the CAE to help students improve skills in order to achieve greater academic success, and to encourage them to take full advantage of the learning experience.
+The Center offers an array of diverse services, at no cost, designed to serve the learning needs of students at all levels of achievement.
+The goal of the CAE is to help students improve skills in order to achieve greater academic success, and to encourage them to take full advantage of the learning experience.
 We work in concert with faculty, staff, and all other academic and student services.

 - The Center for Academic Enhancement is open five days a week and is staffed by professional and peer tutors; the schedule is designed to serve both day and evening students.